jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 There's another way to handle the problem though.
 That's by using *iteration*.

 Iteration and recursion are very similar.
 Both give you ways to repeat bits of code until a condition is met.
 In fact, I've even heard computer scientists call iteration a special case of recursion, and vice versa.
 But in my experience programmers are more likely to use iteration to solve most problems, especially when performance is an issue.
-With recursion, you have a little bit of extra processing overhead that results from calling a function again, which I'll talk about in more detail later in the chapter.
-It's rarely an issue in practice, but there are occasional cases where it makes a difference.
+With recursion, you have a little bit of extra processing overhead that results from calling a function again.
+It's rarely an issue in practice, but there are occasional cases where it makes a difference (mostly when processing large amounts of data or performing a massive number of repetitions).

 Plus for beginning programmers iteration often seems more intuitive than recursion because thinking recursively can be more complex than thinking in terms of iteration.